-Understanding Custom Tabs
+Custom Tabs

-Display custom object data or other Web content using custom tabs in Salesforce.
+Display custom object data or other web content using custom tabs in Salesforce.

+Custom tabs display custom object data or other web content embedded in the application.
 You can create any of these types of custom tabs.

+Custom Object Tabs

-- Custom Object tabs (available only at an app level and not on subtab apps) display the data of your custom object in a user interface tab.
-Custom object tabs look and function just like standard tabs. - Custom Web tabs display any external Web-based application or Web page in a Salesforce tab.
-You can design Web tabs to include the sidebar or span across the entire page without the sidebar. - Visualforce tabs display data from a Visualforce page.
-Visualforce tabs look and function just like standard tabs. - Lightning Page tabs let you add Lightning Pages to the Salesforce1 navigation menu.
-Lightning Page tabs aren't available in the full Salesforce site and don't work like other custom tabs in Salesforce.
-In Salesforce Classic, they don't show up on the All Tabs page when you click the plus icon (\\) that appears to the right of your current tabs.
+Custom object tabs (available only at an app level and not on subtab apps) display the data of your custom object in a user interface tab.
+Custom object tabs look and function just like standard tabs.

+Web Tabs

+Custom web tabs display any external web-based application or web page in a Salesforce tab.
+You can design web tabs to include the sidebar or span across the entire page without the sidebar.

+Visualforce Tabs

+Visualforce tabs display data from a Visualforce page.
+Visualforce tabs look and function just like standard tabs.

+Lightning Component Tabs

+Lightning component tabs make Lightning components available in the Salesforce1 mobile app (via the navigation menu) or in Lightning Experience (via the App Launcher).
+Lightning components aren't supported in Salesforce Classic.

+Note: To expose Lightning components via Lightning component tabs, you must enable and deploy My Domain.

+Lightning Page Tabs

+Lightning Page tabs let you add Lightning Pages to the Salesforce1 and Lightning Experience navigation menus.

+In Salesforce Classic, Lightning Page tabs don't show up on the All Tabs page when you click the plus icon (•) that appears to the right of your current tabs.
 Nor do Lightning Page tabs show up in the Available Tabs list when you customize the tabs for your apps.
-And Lightning Page tabs aren't available in Lightning Experience either. - Lightning component tabs make Lightning components available in the Salesforce1 mobile app (via the navigation menu) or in Lightning Experience (via the App Launcher).
-Lightning components aren't supported in Salesforce Classic. - Note: You must enable My Domain in your org if you want to expose Lightning components via Lightning component tabs.

-Custom Object Tabs and Web Tabs available in: Contact Manager, Group, Professional, Enterprise, Performance, Unlimited, and Developer Editions
+Custom Object Tabs and Web Tabs available in: Contact Manager, Group,

+Performance, Unlimited, and Developer Editions